kgateway-dev/kgateway/docs/content/guides/integrations/aws/_index.md

       httpsPort: 8443     # Backing port is 8443
 ```

-3. Check AWS LB - it should have has single TLS listener with AWS ACM cert attached and health check set for checking gateway-proxy service NodePort.
+3. Check the AWS Load Balancer - it should have has single TLS listener with AWS ACM cert attached and health check set for checking gateway-proxy service NodePort.
+The healtch check should be successful if everything is set up correctly.

 ### TLS Termination at Load Balancer Level

 The TLS Termination configuration options manage the encryption between your clients and microservices.
-TLS Termination at the AWS load balencer provides integration with AWS Certificate Manager (ACM) and AWS IAM, and offloading CPU workload associated with managing a TLS connection from the Gloo Edge proxy.
+TLS Termination at the AWS load balancer provides integration with AWS Certificate Manager (ACM) and AWS IAM, as well as offloading CPU workload associated with managing a TLS connection from the Gloo Edge proxy.

 {{% notice warning %}}
-For TLS termination at the load balancer you will need to set the http port to 443 and then disable the https gateway in gloo.
-You can set the http port to 443, then change the https port (ie. 6443) or delete the gateway.
-Once traffic hits Gloo from the load balancer it will be http over port 443.
+For TLS Termination at the load balancer you will need to set the http port to 443 and then disable the https gateway in Gloo.
+You can set the http port to 443, then change the https port (ex. change the port to 6443) or delete the gateway.
+Once traffic hits Gloo from the load balancer it will be http traffic over port 443.
 Starting from Gloo v1.8 you can use the `disableHttpsGateway` helm value to disable https gateway generation and the `disableHttpGateway` helm value to disable http gateway generation.
 {{% /notice %}}

 ## SSL Termination Helm Example

+In this example, SSL Termination will be setup at the load balancer and then the traffic will be re-encrypted from the load balancer to envoy.
+This results in two layers of encryption- one from the client to the load balancer and one from the load balancer to envoy.
+The helm example earlier demonstrated a simpler example of TLS Termination that does not re-encrypt the traffic.

+Note: The following example uses Helm 3.

 ```shell